BaileyGingerTechnology/PackerSystems/README.md

     - Not sure which I prefer.
 Depends on if I'm in a Debian or BSD mood when I get to this point.

 I know I should have more machines, but it gets to a point where resource requirements will become prohibitive to some users.
 So we shall see.
 Feedback on this idea can be sent to me at bailey@gingertechnology.net, and I will likely make a more in depth write-up about it at https://blog.gingertechnology.net at some point.

+### Scoring Engine:

+My goal is to have a scoring engine for the CyberPatriot machines, and then another that checks whether services are running on the CCDC environment.
+I'll probably host the CCDC one on the attacking system that I plan to make.

+The CyberPatriot one is being built in Go, because Go is basically magic.
+Not sure how I'll do the CCDC one.

 ### Support this project: